 #4.
 Elevated Liver Function

 Life insurance companies may deny your application if they find out you have a high liver function.
 This condition can indicate inflammation or damage to the liver cells.
 It can be mild or temporary, but sometimes it can mean more severe liver problems.

 If you have a mild liver function and are denied life insurance, try to reapply with another insurance carrier or get a new medical exam to get a better rate.

 #5.
 Blood or protein in the urine

 From the point of view of the insurance companies, the existence of blood or protein in your urine could indicate kidney disease.
-This is the reason why life insurance companies would typically reject a life insurance application.
+This is why life insurance companies would typically reject a life insurance application.

 If you just discovered that you have any form of Hepatitis on the life insurance medical exam, it would mean a decline.
 However, Hepatitis B or C that has been diagnosed and treated will not cause you denial once your treatment is complete.

-To get life insurance coverage, you must first begin some type of treatment for Hepatitis.
-The treatment regimen can make you qualify for life insurance approval at a later date.
+To get life insurance coverage, you must first begin treatment for Hepatitis.
+The treatment regimen can make you qualify for life insurance approval later.

 #7.
 A History of Cancer

 Skin cancer is viewed as a less severe form of cancer that life insurance companies typically approve.
 The more severe types of cancer, like breast cancer and lung cancer, may cause a decline.

 #8.
 HIV or AIDS

-Even though survival rates for HIV or AIDS have improved over the years, some life insurance companies still consider them as high risk and may deny your application.
-We know of a few life insurance companies that look favorably to HIV patients, and those are the companies that you need to apply to.
+Even though survival rates for HIV or AIDS have improved over the years, some life insurance companies still consider them high-risk and may deny your application.
+We know of a few life insurance companies that look favorably to HIV patients, which are the companies you need to apply to.